jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Here started the Internet Age.
 And it transformed the world just as much as science fiction said it would.

 With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
 It's easy to under-appreciate how a single laptop can be so many machines: a typewriter, radio, book, television, photo album, calculator, draft table, voice recorder.
-With one piece of equipment, one modern person has all these capabilities at their disposal.
-An Internet Age person can be very self-sufficient.
+An Internet Age person effortlessly has all these capabilities at their disposal, and can thus be pretty self-sufficient.

-In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need many workers and managers to work.
-An Industrial Age person is thus by default quite interdependent.
+In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need many workers and managers to function.
+An Industrial Age person is thus, by default, quite interdependent and protective of what they have.
+After all, a cog in the wheel can be replaced by any other one.

 The first mechanical tools, such as weaving looms and drill presses, significantly sped up our manufacturing.
 However, they were so large and expensive that printers, blacksmiths, and other specialists couldn't afford to own their own tools anymore.
-Main Street gradually lost out to the industrial production line and the big companies that ran them.
+That's why Main Street gradually lost out to the industrial production line and the big companies that ran them.

-That's why corporations populated the world with mechanical products during the Industrial Age.
+It was thus, corporations who populated the world with mechanical products during the Industrial Age.
 They installed colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
 This era of mass-production chipped away at "Main Street" economics by centralizing production inside a few companies.
 If you've ever watched business news, and their per second stock price changes, remorseless take-over bids, and vicious drive for profits, you've seen how hard it is for a big company to stay alive in the Industrial Age's ceaseless war for market share.

 In short, in the era of mass-production companies live to compete.